deanbirnie/TimeLogger/README.md

 ## Pre-Requisites

-This intended to be a CLI script executed from WSL on Windows as this is my personally preffered method.
+This intended to be a CLI script executed from WSL on Windows as this is my personally preferred method.
 To adapt it to your needs you will need to change the script to accept your preffered input file path (the report from TimeTagger) and adapt the execution process to your specific environment, for example, if you wish to execute the script from CMD or Powershell.

 Required:
  - Python >= 3.10
  - WSL (Windows Subsytem for Linux) version 2
- - [uv](https://docs.astral.sh/uv/) (Tooling for Python to manage dependancies & launch the script)
+ - [uv](https://docs.astral.sh/uv/) (Tooling for Python to manage dependencies & launch the script)

 ## Installation